mwhudson/livefs-editor/README.md

-This will generate a new Ed25519 GPG key, sign the package repository on the ISO with it, arrange for the public part to end up in `/etc/apt/trusted.gpg.d` in the installed system, and then throw the private part away.
+This will generate a new Ed25519 GPG key, sign the package repository on the ISO with it, arrange for the public part to end up in `/etc/apt/trusted.gpg.d/custom-iso-key.gpg` in the installed system, and then throw the private part away.
 You should be aware of this change to the default apt configuration!
+Deleting this file in an autoinstall `late-command` would be a reasonable thing to do, unless you want the option of using the ISO as an apt repository later on.

 ### add-packages-to-pool